Start-VBRInstantRecovery

 Specifies the YARA rule.
 Veeam Backup & Replication will scan VMs with this rule.

-Veeam Backup & Replication searches for YARA rules by the following path: C:\Program Files\Veeam\Backup and Replication\Backup\YaraRules.
+Veeam Backup & Replication searches for YARA rules in the YaraRules folder.
+The default path is: C:\Program Files\Veeam\Backup and Replication\Backup\YaraRules.

-To use the Yara rule, you must specify its name and extension.
-Veeam Backup & Replication accepts only .yar and .yara extension.
+To use a YARA rule, you must specify its name and extension.
+Veeam Backup & Replication accepts only .yar and .yara extensions.

 String